Plumsail/helpdesk-docs/Online/Getting Started/Installation.rst

 `Download`_ and run the setup file.

-.. important:: SmartScreen prompt does not show for ClickOnce app since Windows 10 Update 1803.
-If you experience this issue please `download`_ **HelpDesk installer archive**, unpack it and run *Plumsail.HelpDesk.Online.Wizard.exe* manually.

-Then specify the URL where a
-HelpDesk instance will be created and credentials for Full Control
+Then specify the URL where a HelpDesk instance will be created and credentials for Full Control access:
-access:

 |HelpDeskOnlineInstallAuthentication|